nextcloud/documentation/developer_manual/bugtracker/triaging.rst

 * You will initially only be able to comment on issues.
 The ability to close issues or assign labels will be given liberally to those who have shown to be willing and able to contribute.
 Just ask on IRC!
 * Read `our bug reporting guidelines <https://github.com/owncloud/core/blob/master/CONTRIBUTING.md#submitting-issues>`_ so you know what a good report should look like and where things belong.
 The `issue template <https://raw.github.com/owncloud/core/master/issue_template.md>`_ asks specifically for some information developers need to solve issues.
 * It might even be fixed, sometimes!
 It can also be fruitful to contact the `developers on irc <irc://freenode/#owncloud-dev>`_.
 Tell them you're triaging bugs and share what problem you bumped into.
 Or just ask on the test-pilots mailing list.
+* To ensure no two people are working on the same issue, we ask you to simply add a comment like "I am triaging this" in the issue you want to work on, and when done, before or after executing the triaging actions, note similarly that you're done.

     Open question: do you need to sign the contributor agreement for this?
 Shouldn't be the case...